K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 started).

-This is equivalent to calling #to(someTopicName)
+This is equivalent to calling #to(someTopicName) and

-that contains the exact same (and potentially repartitioned) records as this KStream
+topic - the topic nameKStream that contains the exact same (and potentially repartitioned) records as this KStreamKStream<K,V> through(java.lang.String topic, Produced<K,V> produced)

-instance for configuration of the key serde
+Produced instance for configuration of the key serde, value serde,

-and StreamPartitioner
+and StreamPartitioner.

 The specified topic should be manually created before it is used (i.e., before the Kafka Streams application is